iinc/acc/README.md

 ![](images/dAQGWua.jpg?raw=true)

 First, we convert the image to gray scale `cv2.cvtColor(image, cv2.COLOR_RGB2GRAY)`, blur it using a Gaussian filter to reduce noise `cv2.GaussianBlur(grayscale_image, (3, 3), 0)`, and apply edge detection `cv2.Canny(blurred_image, low_threshold, high_threshold)`.
-This leaves us with a quiet image where the lane in front of us is easily distinguishable.
+This leaves us with a quiet image where the lane is easily distinguishable.

 ![](images/wmHKDcW.jpg?raw=true)